AElfProject/aelf-docs/docs/getting-started/join-aelf-testnet.md

 # How to Join the Testnet

-You can run an AElf node using Docker (recommended) or GitHub binaries.
+You can run an aelf node using Docker (recommended) or GitHub binaries.
 Before starting, install the necessary tools and frameworks.
 Detailed instructions are in the environment setup section.

 ## Steps to Set Up a Node: